MalakhN/MalakhN/README.md

 <h1 align="center">Frontend Developer</h1>
-<h4 align="center">I'm looking for projects where I can grow as a professional and gain useful experience.</h4>
+<h4 align="center">Looking for projects where I can grow as a professional and gain useful experience.</h4>

 > If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
 (Thorin Oakenshield "Hobbit")